manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_tables_creation.md

 Our [lemmatizer](../Server_settings/Common.md#lemmatizer_base) implementation uses a compressed dictionary format that enables a space/speed tradeoff.
 It can either perform lemmatization off the compressed data, using more CPU but less RAM, or it can decompress and precache the dictionary either partially or fully, thus using less CPU but more RAM.
 And the lemmatizer_cache directive lets you control how much RAM exactly can be spent for that uncompressed dictionary cache.

 Currently, the only available dictionaries are [ru.pak, en.pak, and de.pak](https://manticoresearch.com/install/).
 These are the Russian, English and German dictionaries.
 The compressed dictionary is approximately 2 to 10 MB in size.
 Note that the dictionary stays in memory at all times, too.
 The default cache size is 256 KB.
 The accepted cache sizes are 0 to 2047 MB.
 It's safe to raise the cache size too high; the lemmatizer will only use the needed memory.
-For instance, the entire Russian dictionary decompresses to approximately 110 MB; and thus setting lemmatizer_cache anywhere higher than that will not affect the memory use: even when 1024 MB is allowed for the cache, if only 110 MB is needed, it will only use those 110 MB.
+For instance, the entire Russian dictionary decompresses to approximately 110 MB; and thus setting `lemmatizer_cache` anywhere higher than that will not affect the memory use: even when 1024 MB is allowed for the cache, if only 110 MB is needed, it will only use those 110 MB.

-On our benchmarks, the total indexing time with different cache sizes was as follows:
-* 9.07 sec, morphology = lemmatize_ru, lemmatizer_cache = 0
-* 8.60 sec, morphology = lemmatize_ru, lemmatizer_cache = 256K
-* 8.33 sec, morphology = lemmatize_ru, lemmatizer_cache = 8M
-* 7.95 sec, morphology = lemmatize_ru, lemmatizer_cache = 128M
-* 6.85 sec, morphology = stem_ru (baseline)

-Your mileage may vary, but a simple rule of thumb would be to either go with the small default 256 KB cache when pressed for memory, or spend 128 MB extra RAM and cache the entire dictionary for maximum indexing performance.

 #### max_file_field_buffer